-Bearded man in India submitted to ‘My Best Photos of 2017’ on National Geographic.
+Child in India has been submitted to ‘My Best Photos of 2018’ on National Geographic.

 See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

-Kristian Bertel has contributed to the National Geographic Your Shot community with an assignment called ‘My Best Photos of 2017’.
-Curated by David Y. Lee, a producer at Nat Geo Your Shot and Matt Moyer, a National Geographic photographer, they want to see the best of the best.
-They will be looking for images that tell powerful stories on their own and the special care to giving detailed background in our captions.
+Kristian Bertel has contributed to the National Geographic Your Shot community with an assignment called ‘My Best Photos of 2018’.
+Curated by David Y. Lee from Nat Geo Your Shot and Your Shot mentees Shannon Hunt, Rose Ungvari and Sukanya De, they want to see the best of the best.

 Images with a story on National Geographic